A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in Multiple Energy Subsystems of Buildings

-The above-mentioned works mainly focus on building energy system itself and treat occupants as immovable objects, which may decrease the potential of reducing energy consumption.
+However, the above-mentioned works mainly focus on building energy system itself and treat occupants as immovable objects, which may decrease the potential of reducing energy consumption and be illustrated by the following example.
+Suppose that a space is sparsely occupied by some occupants.
+If they are recommended to vacate this space and move to another occupied space, their comforts may be not sacrificed while the energy consumption in the vacated space can be reduced.
 Therefore, it is very necessary to investigate the potential of saving energy by shaping occupant behavior.
 To this end, Wei \emph{et al.}\cite{Wei2020} designed a DRL-based recommender system in commercial buildings, which can learn actions with high energy saving potential and distribute recommendations to occupants.
 Based on the feedback from occupants, better recommendations can be learned.
-The system architecture of the designed recommender is shown in Fig.~\ref{fig_7}, which consists of four layers, i.e., \emph{environment layer}, \emph{system state layer}, \emph{recommender system}, and \emph{client layer}.
-To be specific, environment layer measures building environment (e.g., occupant locations, energy consumption information) and sends such information to system state layer.
-System state layer contains two components, i.e., an empirical state, which maintains the current building state, and simulated states, which are used to represent the next state after the potential energy saving actions are taken.
-The recommender system layer learns the potential of different recommendation actions (including \emph{move recommendation}, \emph{schedule change}, \emph{reduce personal resources}, and \emph{reduce service in spaces}).
-The client layer receives recommendations and allows clients to provide feedback (e.g., accept or reject the recommendation).
-A four week user study shows that the designed recommender system can reduce building energy consumption by 19\% to 26\% when compared with a passive-only strategy.
+The system architecture of the designed recommender is shown in Fig.~\ref{fig_11}, which consists of four layers, i.e., \emph{environment layer}, \emph{system state layer}, \emph{recommender system}, and \emph{client layer}.
+To be specific, \emph{environment layer} measures building environment (e.g., occupant locations and energy consumption information) and sends such information to \emph{system state layer}. \emph{System state layer} contains two components, i.e., an empirical state, which maintains the current building state, and simulated states, which are used to represent the next state after the potential energy saving actions are taken. \emph{The recommender system layer} learns the potential of different recommendation actions (including \emph{move recommendation}, \emph{schedule change}, \emph{reduce personal resources}, and \emph{reduce service in spaces}). \emph{The client layer} receives recommendations and allows clients to provide feedback (e.g., accept or reject the recommendation).
+A four-week user study showed that the designed recommender system can reduce building energy consumption by 19\% to 26\% compared with a passive-only strategy.